ibexa/documentation-developer/docs/guide/cache/fastly.md

 Most Fastly CLI commands that alter the config also supports the `--autoclone` parameter so that explicitly calling `fastly service-version clone` is often not needed if the using the `--autoclone` parameter is prefered.

-### Activate a version:
+### Activate version:

-You activate a version using the command:
+Activate a version using the command:

 ```
 fastly service-version activate --version=latest